Saith Sakala

-Saith Sakala (born 17 July 1996 in Lusaka, Zambia) is a Zambian professional footballer who plays for Al-Lewaa as a winger.
+Saith Sakala (born 17 July 1996 in Lusaka, Zambia) is a Zambian professional footballer who plays for Radwa as a winger.

 Club career

 Zambia

 Sakala was born in Lusaka and joined Happy Hearts Academy in Zambia in 2010.
 He signed his first professional contract with Zambian Premier league club NAPSA Stars F.C. in 2014.

+On 4 January 2024, Sakala joined Afif.